rav1ll/msdbok.github.io/README.md

 ---

-These resources and papers are aimed at providing a comprehensive view of managing software development and equipping readers with practical and theoretical insights.
+These resources and papers are aimed at providing a comprehensive view of managing software development and equipping readers with practical and theoretical insights